WRLC/Islandora-Catalog-Search/README.md

 ## Introduction

-Adds a link to citation pages which will search a library catalog for the citation.
+Adds the ability to search a library catalog for citations.

 ## Requirements